basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 Instead of designing a complete system upfront, I would validate each piece—chunking, retrieval, re-ranking, memory reconciliation—before combining them.
 The experience and UX would be my own, but the algorithms would be stolen from the best.

-## 3. How I studied SOTA: Clone, read, re-implement
+## 3. How I studied SOTA: clone, read, re-implement

 My approach was more methodical this time.
 I cloned five major frameworks into the same workspace as `agent-cli`: